Catch the King!

 Check out this quick video of what it’s like to participate in Catch the King:

-How do I get ready to Catch the King?
+How do I get ready to Catch the King 2025?

 1. Review the volunteer info sheet to learn more about participating in CTK.

-2. Register for this year’s Catch the King event (closed for 2024).
+2. Register for this year’s Catch the King event (coming soon).

 3. Download the Sea Level Rise app using the Apple Store/ Google Play buttons to the right.